-At December 31, 2015, the portfolio of ten properties in France and Germany in which the REIT has an interest is comprised of 1,004,448 square feet of gross leasable area.
-As of that date, the portfolio occupancy was 89.0% and had an average remaining lease term of 6.3 years.
-Six of the REIT properties are located in France and four are located in Germany.
+At December 31, 2016, the portfolio of eleven properties in France and Germany in which the REIT has an interest was comprised of 1,050,336 square feet of gross leasable area.
+As of that date, the portfolio occupancy was 95.9% and had a weighted average remaining lease term of 5.3 years.
+Seven of the REIT properties are located in France and four are located in Germany.
 The REIT properties are strategically located in major cities and town centers, generally in close proximity to public transit.
 Given their central and strategic locations, these properties are attractive to office, commercial, industrial and retail tenants.